Zeloksa/Wikipedia-Offline-ADV/README.md

 ---

+## ✨ What's New in V1.1?

+* **Cinematic CRT Boot Sequence:** A highly realistic startup animation simulating an old CRT monitor warming up.
+* **Dynamic Theme Engine:** Features a real-time RGB color wheel (120x120 pixels rendered smoothly in PSRAM) allowing you to completely customize the OS aesthetic.
+Change text colors, background colors, CRT scanline colors, text outline colors, and adjust alpha/opacity levels on the fly!

+---

 ## ⚡ Technical Highlights

 * **O(log N) Binary Pointer Search:** Bypasses standard FAT32 4GB file limits by distributing data across multiple chunks (`dataX.bin`) and packing file IDs and local offsets into 64-bit pointers.
 Searches through the entire database of **6,400,233 articles** take mere milliseconds.
 * **Pseudo-AI Extractive QA (Question Answering):** More than just a search bar.
 Ask natural questions (e.g., *"Who is the president of the USA?"* or *"What are the symptoms of a cold?"*).
 The onboard NLP engine cleans the intent, loads the 32KB article into RAM, and scores sentences using a custom **TF-IDF Lite algorithm** to extract and print the exact answer before displaying the full text.
 * **Fuzzy Levenshtein Radar:** Typos happen on a tiny keyboard.
 If an exact match isn't found, the engine scans a 250-article sliding window on the SD card, calculates Levenshtein distance relevancy, and offers a paginated list of the 96 closest matches.
+* **Zero-Flicker M5GFX Rendering:** Complex UI elements like the CRT scanlines, text outlines, and the new color wheel are drawn on off-screen canvases (`M5Canvas`) and pushed to the display seamlessly.

 ---